levonlin/Bilibili-speed/README.md

 # Bilibili-speed
-Change play speed of HTML5 player in www.bilibili.com is so suck :astonished:.
+Change HTML5 player speed in www.bilibili.com is so suck :astonished:.
 Hence I develop this Chrome extention to make it easy~

 ## Usage
 When you visit a page with HTML5 player in www.bilibili.com, you can: